Moriba Jah

-Moriba Kemessia Jah (born 1971) is an American space scientist and aerospace engineer who describes himself as a "space environmentalist", specializing in orbit determination and prediction, especially as related to space situational awareness and space traffic monitoring.
-He is currently an associate professor of Aerospace Engineering and Engineering Mechanics at the University of Texas at Austin.
-Jah previously worked as a spacecraft navigator at the NASA Jet Propulsion Laboratory, where he was a navigator for the Mars Global Surveyor, Mars Odyssey, Mars Express, Mars Exploration Rover, and his last mission was the Mars Reconnaissance Orbiter.
-He is a Fellow of the American Astronautical Society, the Air Force Research Laboratory, the International Association for the Advancement of Space Safety and, the Royal Astronomical Society.
-Jah was also selected into the 10th anniversary class of TED Fellows and was named a MacArthur Fellow in 2022.
-He also was selected into the AIAA class of Fellows and Honorary Fellows in the year of the 50th Anniversary of Apollo 11.
-The AIAA "confers the distinction of Fellow upon individuals in recognition of their notable and valuable contributions to the arts, sciences or technology of aeronautics and astronautics."
+Moriba Kemessia Jah CorrFRSE (born 1971) is an American space scientist and aerospace engineer who describes himself as a "space environmentalist".
+Jah is adamant about finding solutions to the accumulating garbage in space.
+He specializes in orbit determination and prediction, especially as related to space situational awareness and space traffic monitoring.
+He is currently a full professor of Aerospace Engineering and Engineering Mechanics at the University of Texas at Austin, a position he attained in 2024, and a National Geographic Explorer.
+Jah has co-founded Privateer Space x Orbital Insight, GaiaVerse, and Moriba Jah Universal.
+His work now broadly focuses on decision intelligence to improve the stewardship of the planet and beyond.

+In 2024, Privateer Space acquired Orbital Insight, a satellite imagery analytics company, following Series A Funding.
+Jah has authored a number of academic papers, including Entropy-based approach for uncertainty propagation of nonlinear dynamical systems.
+Jah previously worked as a spacecraft navigator at NASA's Jet Propulsion Laboratory, where he was involved in navigation for the Mars Global Surveyor, Mars Odyssey, Mars Express, Mars Exploration Rover, and the Mars Reconnaissance Orbiter.
+He is a Fellow of the American Astronautical Society, the Air Force Research Laboratory, the International Association for the Advancement of Space Safety, and the Royal Astronomical Society.
+Jah was selected for the 10th anniversary class of TED Fellows and was named a MacArthur Fellow in 2022.
+He also was selected for the AIAA class of Fellows and Honorary Fellows in the year of the 50th Anniversary of Apollo 11.
+Jah's work has been featured in Nature, Popular Science, and National Geographic.